UX Research, Design & Strategy,

 Imagine a world where every first draft of a book is written, every idea for a painting or musical composition is executed and comes to fruition.
 And a world where every deeply passionate creator is able to bring to life their personal creative projects.

-I conducted a thorough research process to identify the needs of creators and the roadblocks to creativity, and designed a facilitated network of high-value social interactions between original creators, that provides a doorway to greater connection, collaboration, and constructive criticism on their work.
+I conducted a thorough research process to identify the needs of creators and the roadblocks to creativity, and designed a facilitated network of high-value social interactions between original creators, providing the user with greater connection, collaboration, and constructive criticism on their work.

 Anecdotally, I’ve noticed many artists, writers and musicians who have creative passion projects that they struggle to start, complete or even make progress on.
 So I investigated this phenomenon by interviewing a variety of creators: visual artists in digital and traditional media, musicians, authors and performers.
 I tried to figure out what fuels the work of these creators, what keeps them going, what keeps them from quitting, or in some cases, what led them to a place of giving up.
 I also was very interested in their daily habits and the kinds of activities, rhythms and routines supporting them in doing their best work and keeping them going for the long haul.